Head-marking language: In English

 The concepts of head-marking and dependent-marking are commonly applied to languages that have richer inflectional morphology than English.
-There are, however, a few types of agreement in English that can be used to illustrate these notions.
+There are, however, a few types of agreement in English that can be used to illustrate those notions.
 The following graphic representations of a clause, a noun phrase, and a prepositional phrase involve agreement.
-The three tree structures shown are those of a dependency grammar (as opposed to those of a phrase structure grammar):
+The three tree structures shown are those of a dependency grammar, as opposed to those of a phrase structure grammar:

 Heads and dependents are identified by the actual hierarchy of words, and the concepts of head-marking and dependent-marking are indicated with the arrows.
 Subject-verb agreement, shown in the tree on the left, is a case of head-marking because the singular subject John requires the inflectional suffix -s to appear on the finite verb cheats, the head of the clause.
-The determiner-noun agreement, shown in the tree in the middle, is a case of dependent-marking because the plural noun houses requires the dependent determiner to appear in its plural form these, not in its singular form this.
-The preposition-pronoun agreement of case government, shown in the tree on the right, is also an instance of dependent-marking because the head preposition with requires the dependent pronoun to appear in its object form him, not in its subject form he.
+The determiner-noun agreement, shown in the tree in the middle, is a case of dependent-marking because the plural noun houses requires the dependent determiner to appear in its plural form, these, not in its singular form, this.
+The preposition-pronoun agreement of case government, shown in the tree on the right, is also an instance of dependent-marking because the head preposition with requires the dependent pronoun to appear in its object form, him, not in its subject form, he.